madebits/madebits.github.io/blog/2020/2020-05-03-Using-Ubuntu-Snap.md

 * [:home](https://snapcraft.io/docs/home-interface) *core* snap interface gives the application access to non-hidden files in real `$HOME` directory.
 * [:personal-files](https://snapcraft.io/docs/personal-files-interface) allows access to hidden $HOME folders and files.
 * [:network](https://snapcraft.io/docs/network-interface) gives access to network (which I think is not good when combined with `:home`).
-It can be removed using `sudo snap disconnect gimp:network :network` and can be added back using `sudo snap connect gimp:network :network`.
+It can be removed using `sudo snap disconnect gimp:network :network` and it can be added back using `sudo snap connect gimp:network :network`.
 These changes are preserved by `snap refresh`.

 ## Snap Home